 When you are defining the behavior, focus on what you can measure.
-If you can see it and describe it clearly, you are off to a good start.
+You are off to a good start if you can see and describe it clearly.

 Antecedents & Consequences

 What's happening immediately before and after the behavior?
-The student's behavior does not exist in a vacuum, so it is important that we put it into context.
+The student's behavior does not exist in a vacuum, so we must put it into context.
 What is going on before the behavior occurs that might be triggering it?
 What is going on after that might be reinforcing the behavior?

 Don't get too stuck here tracking tons of Antecedent-Behavior-Consequence data.
-Just spend time noticing some of the events that might be contributing to the challenging behavior.
+Instead, spend time noticing the events contributing to the challenging behavior.

 Setting and Notable Events

 Think about what might be happening outside of the student.
-What is the setting like?
-What adults is the student interacting with?
-Is it noisy, over-stimulating?
-What subject does the behavior happen during?
+What's the setting?
+Which adults are involved with the student?
+Is it noisy or overstimulating?
+Does the behavior happen during a particular subject?
 What's the time of day?
-Are there notable events that occurred earlier in the day that might impact the student’s behavior or tolerance?
-Maybe the student didn't get a lot of sleep or eat breakfast.
-Maybe they got into a fight on the bus.
+Are there notable events that occurred earlier in the day that might impact the student's behavior or tolerance?
+For example, maybe the student didn't get a lot of sleep or eat breakfast.
+Perhaps they got into a fight on the bus.

-Just like with immediate antecedents and consequences, you want to consider what is happening in the environment that might be supporting the challenging behavior.
+Just like with immediate antecedents and consequences, you want to consider what is happening in the environment that might support the challenging behavior.

 - Escape/Avoidance - Do they get out of a non-preferred task?